-- On your primary desktop, point your mouse to the Start menu icon on the leftmost bottom of your screen.
+- On your primary desktop, point your mouse to the Start menu icon on the leftmost bottom of your screen or the taskbar.

 - On the Start icon, right-click to show a list of Windows services.
 Among those services, you will find the Control Panel.
 If it is not there, type on the Search service the Control Panel.